 What’s New

 Conceptualized around the elements of opulent, classic design and modern technology, OMNIA Nightclub is an interactive nightlife experience by global hospitality company, Hakkasan Group.
 The 75,000 square-foot multi-level destination encompasses a seductive ultra-lounge, a high energy main club and balcony, as well as a breathtaking outdoor terrace showcasing panoramic views of the Las Vegas Strip.
 The nightclub features a variety of musical talent spanning diverse genres for an all-inclusive nightlife experience.
 Filled with interactive features and luxurious finishes at every turn, OMNIA sets the stage for patrons who enter our world to discover the unexpected.

+Insert Vista @ Caesars Palace

 After four months of renovations, XS Nightclub at Encore Las Vegas recently unveiled $10 million worth of new lighting, sound effects and technology.
 The significant additions include a large-scale flame, a pyrotechnic and laser system, and a new 360-degree DJ booth.
 With the renovations comes the announcement that multi-GRAMMY-nominated artist and producer Kaskade, has signed an exclusive multiyear residency with Wynn Las Vegas.
 Kascade fans can find him in the booth at Encore Beach Club and XS Nightclub.